 Renovating, modernizing, and sprucing up your home can be driven by many factors.
 Some do it from a desire to make the home look more attractive, to increase functionality, or to update outdated appliances or areas of the house.

-And while we all like to live in new, beautiful homes, it has been established that adding value to the home is the main reason people renovate their homes.
-By adding value to their homes, individuals will be able to sell it (if need be) at a higher price that they would have if no work is done on it.
+And while we all like to live in new, beautiful homes, it has been established that adding value is the main reason people renovate their homes.
+By doing this, individuals will be able to sell their property (if need be) at a higher price that they would have if no work is done on it.
 And since buying a home is the biggest investment most people make in their lifetime, it only makes sense to grow that investment over time.

-While there are quite a few ways to add value to your home, let’s go through the top 10 areas of improvement that can help you add value to your home quickly.
+While there are quite a few ways to do this, let’s go through the top 10 areas of improvement that can help you add value to your home quickly.

 #1 Include a Garage